techslateramu/allinone/interview-que/Docker.md

 # Introduction

-## *This page contains all the interview questions related to Git.*
+## *This page contains all the interview questions related to Docker.*

 ![Docker](images/Docker-Symbol.png)